WRansohoff/STEAMGal_Tetris/README.md

 Nothing functional.
 The firmware simply initializes the system clock to 48MHz driven by the HSI oscillator, then draws a test menu to the OLED screen.

-It sets up hardware interrupts for each of the 6 buttons - the 'B' button does nothing, the 'A' button selects a menu option, and the four arrow buttons move around the 3 menu panels.
-When the bottom 'buzzer tone' panel is selected, the left/right buttons change the tone of the buzzer sound which is made by the 'Buzzer Test' option.
+It does set up hardware interrupts for each of the 6 buttons - the 'A' button selects the test menu's start menu to 'start the game', and the 'B' button returns to the menu.

-It's simple, but at least it verifies that everything works.
+But the game isn't a game yet; a grid is drawn to the screen, and the on-board LED blinks to represent the timing of a game 'step', as a test of the STM32 timer peripheral and interrupt.

 Currently, only the STM32F051K8 is supported, but I hope to add the STM32F303K8 as well if time permits.